The problem

 }

-Your orchestrator receives this, reads the result from the task metadata, and creates the next task in the pipeline.
+Your orchestrator receives this, reads the result with get_task_context, and creates or delegates the next task in the pipeline.

 Step 5: Complete tasks

-When an agent finishes its work, it marks the task complete and attaches the result as metadata:
+When an agent finishes its work, it saves the result to task context and then completes the task:

 -H "X-Agent-Key: dlg_research_key" \